hyperledger/aries-vcx/roadmap.md

 The library was built so that it can power both mobile (usually in the role of holder, prover) and institutional agents (usually in the role of issuer, verifier).
 The current architecture only supports single tenant architectures.
-In order to build scalable institutional agents, we need to enable using in multi-tenant context - a single process using `aries_vcx` should be able to manage multiple wallets/agents.
+In order to build scalable institutional agents, we need to enable using in multi-tenant context - a single process using `aries-vcx` should be able to manage multiple wallets/agents.

 ### Migrating to aries-askar
-Currently, the main bottleneck of `aries_vcx`, especially in institutional contexts is reliance on IndySDK implementation of wallet (see [issue](https://github.com/hyperledger/indy-sdk/issues/2164)).
+Currently, the main bottleneck of `aries-vcx`, especially in institutional contexts is reliance on IndySDK implementation of wallet (see [issue](https://github.com/hyperledger/indy-sdk/issues/2164)).

 There are following solutions under consideration:
 1. Use [aries-askar](https://github.com/andrewwhitehead/aries-askar) as a new implementation for storage exposing asynchronous API.
 Getting this done might be challenging, as either:
 - `IndySDK` would have to be updated to reuse `aries-askar`,
-- we drop dependency on IndySDK from `aries_vcx` and substitute it with component such as [indy-utils](https://docs.rs/crate/indy-utils/0.3.2), [indy-shared-rs](https://github.com/bcgov/indy-shared-rs), [aries-credx](https://github.com/sovrin-foundation/aries-credx-framework-rs).
+- we drop dependency on IndySDK from `aries-vcx` and substitute it with component such as [indy-utils](https://docs.rs/crate/indy-utils/0.3.2), [indy-shared-rs](https://github.com/bcgov/indy-shared-rs), [aries-credx](https://github.com/sovrin-foundation/aries-credx-framework-rs).